PARC Visionary Leader Award

 Please submit all nominations to parc_coordinators@parcplace.org.
 PARC has an open nomination period each autumn.
 The open-nomination period is announced via the PARC newsletter.
 You can sign up for the PARC newsletter here.

 This award shall be presented no more than once per year, although it may not be presented annually.
-The award is accompanied by an engraved plaque, $1,000, and travel expenses to the award ceremony at an annual professional meeting, all of which are provided by our partners at the Amphibian and Reptile Conservancy.
+The award is accompanied by an engraved plaque and $1,000 to those that are eligible to receive monetary gifts.

 Visionary Leader Award Winners